Posted by Todd Hockenberry ● Jan 23, 2023

 Remember your Peter Drucker, who said, "The business enterprise has two - and only two - essential functions: marketing and innovation; all the rest are costs.

 Do not confuse the cost functions with the revenue-driving ones like marketing.
-Typical marketing budgets for industrial and manufacturing companies typically run from 4-7% of revenue.
-Many are far lower in my experience.
+Typical marketing budgets for industrial and manufacturing companies run from 4-7% of revenue.
+Many are far lower, in my experience.

 The key is to match your business goals with an appropriate amount of marketing spend and then hold the marketing team to those goals using analytics for everything they do and measuring ROI.
 Vanity metrics like impressions and views are far outweighed by measuring and tracking actual lead generation from the source of that lead all the way through revenue.

-You need to know the cost of customer acquisition and where your sales come from.
+You need to know the customer acquisition cost and where your sales come from.
 Gone are the days of not knowing what your marketing dollars are returning.
-If your marketing team are outside partners and are not held to the same revenue generation standards as sales, you have a problem.
+If your marketing team is an outside partner and is not held to the same revenue generation standards as sales, you have a problem.